salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # error.nothingToDeploy.Actions

-- To see conflicts and ignored files, run "sf deploy metadata preview" with any manifest, directory, or metadata flags
+- To see conflicts and ignored files, run "sf deploy metadata preview" with any manifest, directory, or metadata flag.